iamtruptimane/ECS-blue-green-deployment/README.md

-# ECS-blue-green-deployment
+# Using Amazon ECS blue-green deployment
-build docker images and deploy using ECS
+In this Project we build docker images and deploy using Elastic Container service.